catkira/open5G_phy/README.md

 The code is also memory optimized, by only storing the two m-sequences that are needed to construct all the possible SSS.
 It currently builds the stored m-sequences at startup using [this](https://github.com/catkira/LFSR) LFSR core.
 The code could be modified to have the m-sequences statically stored.

 # Channel estimator
+The channel estimator currently only corrects the phase angles, this is enough for BPSK and QPSK demodulation.
+It also detects the PBCH DMRS (DeModulation Reference Sequence) by comparing the incoming pilots with the 8 possible ibar_SSB configurations.
+The detected ibar_SSB is then send to the frame_sync core which uses this signal to align itself to the right subframe number.
 ![Channel estimator diagram](doc/channel_estimator.jpg)
+TODO: add PDCCH DMRS